|January 2013||W. J. Many, Jr., MD, FACP, ACP Governor|

 I trust that all of you had a very joyous 2012 Holiday Season and that thus far 2013 has proven to be prosperous, professionally rewarding, and healthy for all of you!

 I have now had the privilege of serving as the Governor of our Chapter for over two years and each day I come to appreciate even more the value of being a member of the American College of Physcians.
 The tangible benefits are readily apparent to all of us – the vast educational resources that the College provides via publications, webinars, etc.; the superb CME activities available at our annual state meeting and at Internal Medicine Week; the extensive clinical practice guidelines that are easily accessible to the entire membership to enhance the quality of care and particularly the practice of evidence-based medicine; and patient education materials that improve health care literacy and as a result, engagement of patients in their health and wellness.
 Less apparent and tangible is the day to day advocacy for internists – general internal medicine specialists, hospitalists, subspecialists, residents and student members – that the College exerts on our behalf.
-Only after attending Board of Governor’s meeting and the Awards Convocation at Internal Medicine Week did I fully comprehend how very special is the College and indeed what an honor it is to be member.
+Only after attending Board of Governor’s meeting and the Awards Convocation at Internal Medicine Week did I fully comprehend how very special is the College and indeed an honor to be a member.
 Too frequently some of us view the College as an organization that sends us a copy of Annals of Internal Medicine every other week and is run by bureaucrats in Philadelphia out of touch with our unique problems.
 Rather, the real work of the College is performed by practicing physicians such as you and I – private practice and academics; generalists, subspecialists, and hospitalists – who encounter the same frustrations as all of us but are striving to make the practice of medicine more rewarding professionally for you and to enhance the delivery of healthcare for our patients.
 Therefore, I urge you to stay involved in the College activities and communicate to me whenever you feel the need so that I can serve as a conduit to others so that your voice may be heard.

 There are very direct ways by which you can support the goals, objectives, and mission of the College: